sugan0tech-presidio/tasks/Day5/README.md

  - Conditional statements
  - switch statements
  - Iterations
+ - Library

 Tasks
 ---
   - [x] Employee request application to simulate the use of conditional, switch statements and iterations
+  - [x] Create employee modal library and linking it to main project